Dates and times for GCSE results day 2018

 All schools will use a system called 'Progress 8' to judge how well the school has performed.
 For details of how this works, download this Tes poster.

 GCSE results day FAQs

-How do I apply for a GCSE re-mark?
+How do I apply for a review of marking and moderation?

 What do exam boards charge?

 Exam boards can charge a fee for reviewing a mark and for considering an appeal.
 They have to publish the fees they will charge, and be clear about any circumstances in which they will not charge (for example, some boards won't charge if the review results in a grade change).

 What happens if I need to retake an exam?

 Some resits will take place in November 2018 but these are restricted to entries for English Language and Maths, and you'll need to resit all written exams.
 For other subjects, your earliest resit opportunity will be in June 2019, and you will also need to resit all written exams.
 It is always best to check with your school for exact resit options for your specific subject as these will differ between examining bodies.